Freedomland U.S.A.: Opening

 On opening day, one security guard was quoted as saying that the drinking fountains were non-functional, the restrooms were few and far between, the concessionaires were poorly equipped for operation, and many exhibits were not yet painted or decorated.
 The park had a much smaller crowd on its second day of operation when it had an average of 15,000 visitors throughout the day.
 Satellite City and the Chicago Fire were not operational until a few weeks after opening day, the former due to "electrical difficulties".
 In total, Freedomland was only 85 percent complete at the time of its opening.
 Parts of the original proposal, such as a Freedomland Inn and a movie studio, were never completed.

-Admission was initially $1.00 for adults, 75 cents for those aged 12 to 17, and 50 cents for those under 12.
-Members of the United States Armed Forces also paid 75 cents.
+Admission was on a sliding scale between $0.50 and $1, based on age group.
+Members of the United States Armed Forces paid 75 cents.
 The admission fee only covered entry to the park; each of the 35 rides had an additional surcharge of 10 to 50 cents.
 Patrons could also buy coupon books for nine rides, which cost between $2.50 and $3.50.
 At some point during the first season, adult admission was increased to $1.50.